-Credit used to fulfill degree and/or certificate requirements must be no more than 10 years old from the session in which the degree or certificate from the University of Iowa is conferred.
+For all programs, credit used to fulfill degree and/or certificate requirements must be no more than 10 years old from the session in which the degree or certificate from the University of Iowa is conferred.

 B. System of Course Numbers